 - Faulty catalytic converter

 How Serious Is The P0135 Code?

 The P0135 trouble code isn’t serious by itself.
-However, if left unresolved it could lead to issues that are serious and costly.
-You should make repairs as soon as possible when you notice this code has activated.
+However, if left unresolved, it could lead to issues that are serious and costly.
+It would be best to make repairs as soon as possible when you notice this code has activated.

 How To Diagnose The P0135 Code